A Nation Divided 1845-1865

 A U.S. third party active during the 1860 elections, consisted of former Whigs.
 Constitutional Union Party.
 The Constitutional Union Party aimed to preserve the Union and avoid secession by focusing solely on upholding the Constitution and ignoring the slavery issue.

-An enslaved African American who unsuccessfully sued for his freedom
+an enslaved African American who unsuccessfully sued for his freedom

 Dred Scott